dat-ecosystem/dat/readme.md

 Note: I can only speculate as to why these limitations exist on GitHub, `git` is capable of cloning a 25MB file.
 Watch [Git: the stupid NOSQL database](http://www.confreaks.com/videos/443-rubyconf2010-git-the-stupid-nosql-database) by GitHub's Rick Olson to learn more.

+To summarize, `git` is inadequate for:

+- real time data (e.g. lots of commits)
+- data filtering/subsets
+- compact history (disk efficient - only store enough to sync)

+`git` is great for sharing line-based ASCII formatted files like CSV that are small in size (thousands of rows).
+See [git (and GitHub) for Data](http://blog.okfn.org/2013/07/02/git-and-github-for-data/) for more discussion on this use case.

+As an avid endorser of [small data](https://github.com/maxogden/smalldata) I fully support the idea of publishing simple data formats to GitHub.
+On the other hand `dat` is about enabling data sync regardless of format, frequency or size.

 #### Open source community

 Ben Balter from GitHub wrote a post about why he thinks the `dat` project shouldn't exist, you should go and read it: [The Technology's The Easy Part](http://ben.balter.com/2013/07/01/technologys-the-easy-part/)